Sage-Bionetworks/sage-monorepo/docs/develop-on-a-remote-host.md

 | Runtime: Test web-app       | 8.0          | 1.0          | 1.2          | 6.6          | 4.6          |
 | Download speed              | 7.6          | 1.0          | 3.1          | 41.5         | 30.8         |
 | Upload speed                | 17.8         | 1.5          | 1.0          | 180.5        | 99.9         |

+For example, linting all the projects of this monorepo is 13.6 times faster on Thomas' computer than on Verena's.
+Moreover, all the developers can benefit from improved download speed (up to 41.5 faster for Verena) and upload speed (up to 180 times faster for Rong) when developing on an EC2 instance.

 ### Data collection